 Itinerary

-We will leave Houghton by bus on May 9th to catch the train in Milwaukee and return on May 28th.
-Once on the train we will stop in six cities for 2 nights each.
-7 nights will be spent in transit with the option of either sleeping in coach or upgrading to a sleeper car.
+We will leave Houghton by bus on May 15th for Redwing, MN and return on June 3rd.
+Once on the train after two days in Redwing we will stop in five additional cities for at least 2 nights each.
+5 nights will be spent in transit with the option of either sleeping in coach or upgrading to a sleeper car.

 Costs

-Students pay a $100 application fee, plus a $500 deposit by December 17, 2021.
+Students pay a $500 deposit by January 13, 2023.
 Students then register for summer Track A credits with MTU as normal and pay the associated tuition.
-Tuition will include a "lab fee" of approximately $1,000 if there are 10 or fewer students.
-The additional program fee will be $500 with 11-16 students and zero if we hit 17 students.
+Tuition will include a "lab fee" of $500.
 The deposit plus the lab fee covers the costs of the program in addition to the instruction.
-This includes transportation, lodging, activity expenses, program administration, travel insurance, and at least one meal (lunch or dinner) a day.
+This includes transportation, lodging, activity expenses, program administration, and at least one meal (lunch or dinner) a day.

 Study Away Information